ctronp/ctronp/README.md

 ### Hey there, everyone! :wave:

-Ever wondered why we use high-level programming languages? :thinking: They may be fast during development, but in production, they consume resources and have an environmental impact. :earth_americas:
+Ever wondered why we use high-level programming languages? :thinking: Beyond rapid development, there's a crucial aspect to consider: security and stability.
+Compiled languages with static typing often offer enhanced robustness and fewer runtime errors compared to their interpreted and dynamically-typed counterparts. :lock:

-That's why I'm a firm believer that compiled languages will eventually surpass interpreted ones. :muscle:
+That's why I'm a firm believer that compiled languages will eventually become the primary choice for many developers seeking reliability. :muscle:

-At the moment, I'm working as a full stack developer at [Tuxpan](https://www.tuxpan.com/) :office: and honing my skills in `C`, `C++`, and `Rust` :computer:.
-For frontend, I'm using `Angular` and for backend, I'm working with `Java`. :globe_with_meridians:
+At the moment, I'm working as a backend developer at [Tuxpan](https://www.tuxpan.com/) :office: and honing my skills in Java and SpringBoot for backend development. :globe_with_meridians:

 ### My guiding principles are: